 - Independent Contractors.
 Buyer and Supplier are independent contractors, and nothing in this Contract makes either party the agent or legal representative of the other party for any purpose.
 Neither party has authority to assume or to create any obligation on behalf of the other party.
 Supplier assumes full responsibility and exclusive liability for the payment of all contributions, unemployment obligations, payroll taxes, federal, state, provincial, local and foreign, if applicable, as to all employees engaged in the performance of Supplier’s work under this Contract.

 - Governing Law, Jurisdiction and Venue.
 This Contract shall be governed by and construed in accordance with the laws of the State of North Carolina, including its statutes of limitation, but without reference to the choice of law principles thereof.
-Each party irrevocably submits to the jurisdiction of the Courts of the State of North Carolina and the United States District Court for the Middle District of North Carolina and hereby waives, to the fullest extent it may effectively do so, the defense of an inconvenient forum to the maintenance of such action or proceeding.
+Each party irrevocably submits to the jurisdiction of the Courts of the State of North Carolina and the United States District Court for the Eastern District of North Carolina and hereby waives, to the fullest extent it may effectively do so, the defense of an inconvenient forum to the maintenance of such action or proceeding.

 - Assignment, Waiver, Entire Agreement, Severability.
 Neither party may assign this Agreement in whole or part without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed; provided, however, that Buyer may, in its sole discretion, and without Supplier’s consent assign this Agreement, in whole or in part or with respect to any of its rights and obligations hereunder, to any affiliate or successor company or entity resulting from a sale of assets, shares or other ownership interest, merger, operation of law, reorganization or consolidation.
 Subject to the foregoing, all of the terms, conditions, covenants, and agreements contained herein shall inure to the benefit of, and be binding upon, any such affiliate or successor and any permitted assignees of the respective parties hereto.
 Consent by either party to such assignment in one instance shall not constitute consent by the party to any other assignment.
 If Buyer consents to Supplier subcontracting of any of its duties under this Contract, Supplier will ensure that the subcontractor agrees to be bound by all of the terms and conditions of the Contract.
 Buyer may terminate this Contract upon written notice to Supplier, without any further liability to Supplier, if there is a change of control of Supplier, by operation of law of otherwise.